raphaelrubrice/raphaelrubrice/README.md

 I'm deeply interested in the potential of AI in Biology and Health.
 I also have a keen interest for Bioinformatics.
 I've always been drawn to the intersection of computational methods with biological questions and challenges.<br><br>
+Currently following the MVA Master program at ENS Paris-Saclay where I'll be focusing more on the maths behind ML and reinforce my knowledge and skills to prepare for a future PhD.

-Currently following a Master 2 in Artificial Intelligence and Computational Biology at [Paris-Saclay University](https://www.universite-paris-saclay.fr/en/) and [AgroParisTech Engineering School](https://www.agroparistech.fr/en), my thirst for new knowledge and skills is stronger than ever !<br><br>
+I previously completed a n MSc in Artificial Intelligence and Computational Biology at [Paris-Saclay University](https://www.universite-paris-saclay.fr/en/) and [AgroParisTech Engineering School](https://www.agroparistech.fr/en).
+My thirst for new knowledge and skills is stronger than ever !<br><br>
 I am constantly trying to improve my data science and programming skills which make me eager to contribute to impactful and ground-breaking projects involving AI and/or Bioinformatics.
 I am fascinated by these research fields (lot of work ahead to truly get there though 🤓):
 - AI powered Virtual Cells
 - Multi-Modal Representation Learning
+- AI4Health
-- Causality
+- AI4Science

 <h4 align="left">💻Operating Systems I've worked with :</h4>